Method · 16 Jun 2026 · Samuel Pouyt

 And it does the analysis that decides what matters in the first place, separating the signal that needs a decision from the noise that does not.
 This is the part that cannot be automated away, and the part that is most often missing.

-How it differs from a cyber SOC
+How is a GSOC different from a cyber SOC?

 The two share a spine: establish a baseline, monitor, detect change, respond.
 What differs is the domain and the sensors.
 A cyber SOC reasons about traffic, logs, and intrusions inside a network.
 A GSOC reasons about places, movements, unrest, weather, and threat actors in the physical world.
 An analyst can move between the two more easily than the tools can, because the discipline transfers even though the inputs do not.

-What separates a good GSOC from an alert factory
+What separates a good GSOC from an alert factory?

 Here is where most of them fail.
 The weak version forwards everything and calls it diligence—a wall of red banners and push notifications that, within a month, everyone has learned to swipe away.
 Volume is mistaken for vigilance, and the one alert that mattered drowns with the ninety-nine that did not.